-It is not necessary to address every every question or item in the guidelines – elaborate on those relevant to your project and for which you have information available.
-Any areas requiring further work will be covered during the coaching offered by PFAN to the selected projects.
+It is not necessary to address every question or item in the guidelines – elaborate on those relevant to your project and for which you have information available.
+Any areas requiring further work will be covered during the coaching PFAN offers to selected projects.

 Please note the following: